ygspasov/Flowgram/README.md

 ### Editing and deleting posts

-On your timelime, you can see the posts of the people you're following along your own posts, again ordered by post date.

-![EditDelete](./src/assets/images/readme/editdelete.jpg)

 Only your posts display the edit and delete icons.
 Clicking the edit icon opens/hides the Edit description field to allow for new post description.
 The delete icon simply deletes the entire post together with the associated image.

+![EditDelete](./src/assets/images/readme/editdelete.jpg)

 ### Liking/disliking posts and tracking your own likes

 Each post displays the number of likes it has received from different users.
-Your likes are colored in green.
+The posts containing your like are colored in green.

 ![Likes](./src/assets/images/readme/likes.jpg)